chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 <p>
 However, only having this reconstruction loss as our loss function for training the VAE is not enough.
 This ties back to the KL-regularization of LDMs in the previous blog (part 2), which is the diagram showing the VAE latent space with and without KL-regularization.
 This is re-shown above.
 With an additional KL-regularization term to the VAE loss function, the "clusters" itself are bigger and are more centered around within each other.
-This ensures that the decoder creates *diverse and accurate samples*, as there is smoother transitions between different classes (clusters).
+This ensures that the decoder creates <i>diverse and accurate samples</i>, as there is smoother transitions between different classes (clusters).
 For example, for MNIST handwritten digits, if there was a cluster of 1's and a cluster of 5's, there should be a smooth transformation between 1 and 5 like they're morphing from one to another.
 However, without the KL-regularization or KL loss term in the VAE loss, we end up with small individual clusters that are far apart from each other- resulting in a latent space that is not representative of the data at all.
 Therefore, the cluster of 1's and 5's will not have a smooth transformation between one another.